phatworx/devise_security_extension/README.md

 ### Configuring views
-The view generator in Devise Security extensions works the same way as in Devise does.
+The view generator in Devise Security extensions works the same way as the view generator in [Devise](https://github.com/plataformatec/devise) does.

 If you would like to change the default views, you just need to invoke the following generator, and it will copy all views to your application: